Nolager/car-insurance/README.md

   - Dockerfile defined in project root
 - Kubernetes
   - YAML defined in ./kubernetes
 - Jib: for Docker container image creation and publishing
+- H2 Database
+- Flyway
+- GraphQL

+## Tools to be used

+- MySQL